Timothy Woodward Jr.: Life

 Woodward was born in Georgetown, South Carolina in 1983.
 He began his career as actor in various series and films.

 A prolific filmmaker, Woodward, for example, directed 13 films between 2013 and 2017.
 They include the biographical Western Hickok and the period drama Gangster Land.
 In a review of that film, Variety described him as follows:

 Timothy Woodward Jr. was born too late.
 Clearly, the kind of enterprise that enabled this actor-turned-director to make no less than 13 features in the last five years for his own production company would’ve been ideally deployed in a “golden age” Poverty Row studio.

 In 2018 Woodward, "who until (then) ha(d) primarily worked in the action and Western genres" directed his first horror film, The Final Wish.
 He made another horror film in 2020, The Call, and in 2023, Til Death Do Us Part, a thriller' and Woodward's third collaboration with Jeffrey Reddick.

 Woodward has also overseen the Amazon Prime series Studio City since 2019.
 This series, created by Sean Keanan, is directed, co-written and produced by Woodward and has received various Indie Series award and Emmy nominations, including "Outstanding directing team" for Woodward, and two wins, including the Daytime Emmy for Outstanding Limited Series in 2021.

+As of 2025, Woodward's upcoming projects include Foster, starring James Franco, Ron Perlman, Natalie Burn and Wesley River.